kartoza/rir-dashboard/documentation/docs/introduction/platform_tour/platform_tour.md

 To expand or collapse the basemap panel, "click" on this icon.
 When expanded, you will be able to choose which basemap you would like to be displayed on your canvas extent.

 ## 6. Map
-The map displays a geographic area based on the instantce being used.
+The map displays a geographic area based on the instance being used.
 In this case, it’s Somalia.
 The information that is displayed on the map is determined by the layers that are selected as well the factors that have been selected within the 'Indicator Panel'.
 A complete guide of the map and accompanying interactions will be available in a document to follow.

 ## 7. The Info Button
 ![The info button](../../assets/screenshots/info-button.png "The info button")